Azure/azure-cosmos-tla/README.md

 We describe the consistency guarantees provided to the clients by [Azure Cosmos DB](http://cosmosdb.com).
 Customers of Cosmos DB can associate any number of Azure regions (50+ at the time of writing) to their Cosmos datbase, at any time.
 The clients can read and write locally from any of the regions associated with the given Cosmos database.

-Cosmos DB allows developers to choose between [five well-defined consistency models](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels) along the consistency spectrum – strong, bounded staleness, session, consistent prefix and eventual.
+Cosmos DB allows developers to choose between [five well-defined consistency models](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels) along the consistency spectrum – *strong*, *bounded staleness*, *session*, *consistent prefix* and *eventual*.
 Cosmos DB has operationalized and exposed them to developers with clear semantics, performance/availability tradeoffs and backed by comprehensive [Service Level Agreements (SLAs)](https://azure.microsoft.com/en-us/support/legal/sla/cosmos-db/).
 Informally, the five consistency models are described as below.

 <style type="text/css">